Alicia Eler

 Alicia Eler (born 1984) is a visual art critic and reporter at the Star Tribune in Minneapolis.
-Eler's cultural criticism and reporting are published in The Guardian, Glamour, New York magazine, CNN, LA Weekly, Chicago Tribune, Chicago Sun-Times, New Inquiry, Hyperallergic, Aperture, MAXIM, Art21 Magazine, and Artforum.
+Eler's cultural criticism and reporting are published in The Guardian, Glamour, New York magazine, CNN, LA Weekly, Chicago Tribune, Chicago Sun-Times, New Inquiry, Hyperallergic, Aperture, Maxim, Art21, and Artforum.

 Her first book was The Selfie Generation: How Our Self Images Are Changing Our Notions of Privacy, Property, Sex, Consent, and Culture.

 Early life and education

 Eler was born and grew up in the Chicago suburb of Skokie, Illinois.
 She attended Evanston Township High School, and then went on to receive a BA in art history from Oberlin College in 2006.